Collagen Peptides Market Size and Share

 Collagen Peptides Market Analysis by Mordor Intelligence

-The collagen peptides market size is expected to grow from USD 2.69 billion in 2025 to USD 2.91 billion in 2026 and is forecast to reach USD 4.34 billion by 2031 at 8.32% CAGR over 2026-2031.
+The global collagen peptides market size was valued at USD 1.84 billion in 2025 and estimated to grow from USD 1.98 billion in 2026 to reach USD 2.96 billion by 2031, at a CAGR of 8.43% during the forecast period (2026-2031).
 Aging populations, a heightened emphasis on preventive healthcare, and a growing consumer interest in beauty-enhancing supplements drive this growth.
 The market demonstrates its strength through diverse applications, expanding beyond traditional pharmaceutical uses into sports nutrition and cosmeceuticals, both of which command higher price points.
 Older consumers increasingly seek products for joint health, skin elasticity, and bone strength, making the aging demographic trend a key driver of market growth.
 Health-conscious consumers have incorporated collagen supplements into their daily wellness routines, propelled by the preventive healthcare movement.
 Additionally, the rising "beauty-from-within" trend has fueled demand for collagen-infused products across various categories, including beverages, supplements, and functional foods.

 Key Report Takeaways

-- By source, bovine collagen held 42.18% of the collagen peptides market share in 2025, whereas marine collagen is projected to post the highest 9.14% CAGR through 2031.
+- By product type, bovine collagen held 46.23% of the collagen peptides market share in 2025, whereas fish collagen is projected to post the highest CAGR of 11.79% through 2031.

-- By application, food and beverages accounted for 32.21% of the collagen peptides market size in 2025, yet cosmetics and personal care is advancing fastest at an 8.71% CAGR to 2031.
+- By source, hides and skins accounted for 71.68% of the collagen peptides market in 2025, whereas bones are advancing fastest at a 9.64% CAGR through 2031.

 Note: Market size and forecast figures in this report are generated using Mordor Intelligence’s proprietary estimation framework, updated with the latest available data and insights as of January 2026.